 For a touch of classic Peter Pan red put a red bow in your hair and don’t forget a pair of red feather earrings.
 To help ward off Captain Hook and Tick Tock Croc make sure you wear a clock necklace.
-To keep everything you need in your Disney day bag organized bring this canvas Tinkerbell purse to complete the perfect Peter Pan Disneybound outfit.
+To keep everything you need in your Disney day bag organized bring this Peter Pan book purse to complete the perfect Peter Pan Disneybound outfit.

 How to Disney bound Belle

-For a quick and easy Disneybound of Belle just put on a yellow dress and red shoes.
+For a quick and easy Belle Disneybound just put on a yellow dress and red shoes.
 To spice it up add this amazingly beautiful and detailed Beauty and the Beast book purse.
 The next time I do a Disneybound of Belle I’m getting it for sure!

 Mickey Mouse Disneybound

-Since we’re going with a retro look strap on these adorable yellow high heels!
+Since we’re going with a retro look put on these adorable yellow flats!
 For accessories get this retro Disney D Brooch and a pair of mouse ear earrings.
-You can’t do a retro Mickey Mouse without wearing the classic Mickey Mouse Club mouse ears, and while we’re at it let give our backpack mouse ears too with a Lounge Fly Mickey Mouse backpack.
+You can’t do a retro Mickey Mouse without wearing the classic Mickey Mouse Club mouse ears, and while we’re at it lets give our backpack mouse ears too with a Lounge Fly Mickey Mouse backpack.

 Alice in Wonderland Disneybound